 If there are fewer applicants than places available for a school, every applicant will be offered a place if a higher preference has not been met.
 If there are more applications received than there are places available, the school will use its published oversubscription criteria to work out which children have the highest priority and can be offered a place.
-Any children with an education, health and care plan (EHCP) which names the school must be admitted before any other children and will be counted in the published admission number.
+Any children with an EHCP which names the school must be admitted before any other children and will be counted in the published admission number (PAN) where possible.